bowo-prasetyo/forkbuild/docs/Architecture.md

   marquee established.
 - Parity is structural.
 EditorSession and WorldNavigationSession wire the same gizmo renderer/controller design against the same gesture contract and the same TransformMath.
-Same gesture in either view -> byte-identical committed transforms, asserted directly by tests/InteractiveGizmo.test.js.
+Same operation in either view -> byte-identical committed transforms.

 Dependency-direction note: TransformMath lives in application/, but renderer/TransformGizmoController needs it — and renderer/ must never